Branches of Pharmacology with 15 Subdivisions

 Neuropharmacology

-This is the study of the drugs that act on the nervous system for various disorders and conditions like anesthesia, epilepsy, Alzheimer’s, parkinsonism, and amnesia.
+• This is the study of the drugs that act on the nervous system for various disorders and conditions, such as anesthesia, epilepsy, Alzheimer’s, Parkinsonism, and amnesia.

-Unlike others, the drugs acting on the nervous system have different pharmacokinetic profiles.
+• Unlike other drugs, those acting on the nervous system have different pharmacokinetic profiles.

 Cardiovascular pharmacology